block-core/documentation/docs/coldstaking/coldstake-pool.md

 The pool can assign a new address for each user or have a single address that all users can just use to setup coldstaking

-For ease of use we recomend using just one address to represent the pool, then such an address can be displayed on a static website and users won't need the extra step of asking the pool operator for a new address
+For ease of use we recommend using just one address to represent the pool, then such an address can be displayed on a static website and users won't need the extra step of asking the pool operator for a new address

 All the addresses that the pool uses are hot addresses

-Go on the *Cold Staking* manu and click on the `coldstake-pool`  then click on the Hot account
+Go on the *Cold Staking* menu and click on the `coldstake-pool`  then click on the Hot account

 ![](../img/coldstake/39.png)